 Our next goal is to test the limits of their delivery, and if they can make it over to the North Side this will be very, very dangerous.

 Slice on Broadway is located at 2128 Broadway Avenue in Beechview.
-Slice also has a location at PNC Park and East Liberty.
+Slice also has locations in East Liberty and Carnegie.